docpad-archive/documentation/01-start/05-faq.html.md

 ---
 ```

 That is your document's meta data.
 It won't be included in the output of the document.
-You can use it to assign extra data to your document such as title, date, tags, etc.
+You can use it to assign extra data to your document (such as title, date, tags, etc.).

 ## Is a document aware of its meta data?